dumisxni/TicTac/README.md

 3. Compile and run the program:
-  . javac TicTac.java
+  . javac TicTacGUI.java

-  . java TicTac
+  . java TicTacGUI

-4. Follow the on-screen instructions to play the game.
+5. Follow the on-screen instructions to play the game.

 Usage